Workers Compensation 101: What to Do After You’ve Been Injured

 Unfortunately, you may have to fight for the benefits you’re owed.
 At the Law Offices of Gerald D. Brody & Associates, we have more than 45 years of collective experience in representing injured workers and helping them get the maximum funds they’re entitled to.

-Your first line of defense is in taking the following steps as soon as you develop or discover a work-related medical problem:
+Your first line of defense is by taking the following steps as soon as you develop or discover a work-related medical problem:

-Seek quality medical care: It is important to get your medical care from a doctor who is experienced with injuries similar to yours.
+It is important to get your medical care from a doctor who is experienced with injuries similar to yours.
 If you have followed the necessary steps for “pre-designating” a doctor prior to your illness or injury, you can see this pre-designated doctor for post-injury treatment.
-Otherwise, you may have to see a doctor chosen through the health care organization (HCO) contracted by your employer.
+Otherwise, you may have to see a doctor who is chosen by the health care organization (HCO) contracted by your employer.
 Be sure to tell the doctor about your symptoms and the events at work that caused them.
 Describe your job and your work environment to the doctor as well.

 It is important that you follow these steps in a timely manner.
 Delays in reporting and filing can cause delays in your benefits, or even denial of your benefits altogether.